Skip to main content

 What is telematics?

-Published on March 26, 2021 in Most Popular by Geotab Team | 4 minute read
+Last updated on May 28, 2024 in Most Popular by Geotab Team | 4 minute read

 Learn about telematics and how it works.

-Telematics is a method of monitoring cars, trucks, equipment and other assets by using GPS technology and on-board diagnostics (OBD) to plot the asset’s movements on a computerized map.
+Telematics is a method of monitoring cars, trucks, equipment and other assets using GPS technology and on-board diagnostics (OBD) to plot the asset movements on a computerized map.
 Also known as fleet tracking or GPS vehicle tracking, telematics is now an essential management tool for many commercial and government fleets.

 • GPS receiver